closerbymohan/mindmeld-js-sdk/README.md

 There are a few ways to get started using MindMeld JavaScript SDK

 ### Download from site
-The easiest way to get started using the mindmeld-2.0.js is by downloading the files directly from the Expect Labs site
+The easiest way to install mindmeld-2.0.js is by downloading one of the following files directly from the Expect Labs site:

 * Un-minified: [mindmeld-2.0.js][sdkDownloadLink]
 * Minified: [mindmeld-2.0.min.js][sdkMinifiedDownloadLink]

 ### Clone git repository
-Both files are also available directly from this git repository

-Simply clone this repo:
+Both files are also available directly from the mindmeld-js-sdk git repository.
+Simply clone the repo:
 ```bash
 git clone https://github.com/expectlabs/mindmeld-js-sdk.git
 ```
 Copy either mindmeld-2.0.js or mindmeld-2.0.min.js into your project's directory

-### Bower
+### Install with Bower
 Bower is a popular package manager for the web.
 Read more about it at [bower.io](http://bower.io/)

-If you're using Bower, install mindmeld-js-sdk as a bower package
+If you are using Bower, install mindmeld-js-sdk as a bower package
 ```bash
 bower install mindmeld-js-sdk
 ```